-SHORT ABSTRACT
+ABSTRACT

-Planetary Intelligence (PI) arises from multiple Artificial General Intelligences (AGIs).
-These AGIs collaborate over a self-extending, global problem-solving network.
+Planetary Intelligence (PI) requires the cooperation of multiple Artificial General Intelligences (AGIs).
+These AGIs collaborate over a self-extending, global, problem-solving network.
 Each AGI comprises a network of (human and AI) intelligent entities.
 Each AI entity can be customized and personalized with specific human values and knowledge.

 Alignment results from many AI entities combining their human-centered values democratically, using representative and statistically valid methods.
-Safety is designed into the system and scales as AGIs and PIs increase intelligence and speed.
-PI's modular, scalable design integrates more than 100 novel inventive systems and methods.
-Specific inventions include a universal problem-solving architecture and methods; new methods for AI learning and customization; methods for integrating intelligent entities; catalysts for increasing intelligence; superior monetization methods; attentional systems enabling awareness and self-awareness; methods for ethical conflict resolution; and methods for maximizing human-alignment and the safety of AI, AGI, and PI.
+Safety is designed into the system and scales as AGIs and PI increase intelligence and speed.

+Our modular, scalable design of PI integrates more than 100 novel inventive systems and methods.
+Specific inventions include: a universal problem-solving architecture and methods; new methods for AI learning and customization; methods for integrating intelligent entities; catalysts for increasing intelligence; superior monetization methods; attentional systems enabling awareness, and self-awareness; methods for ethical conflict resolution; and methods for maximizing human-alignment and the safety of AI, AGI, and PI systems.

-GEMINI PRO SUMMARY
+SUMMARY